MohamedAmrF/FOE-SCU-2019-2024/Level 4/Semester 1/SW Engineering/Section/Section 4.md

 - Define behaviour component of the design.
 - Gives a ***High level Overview***.

+## Uses:
+Represents:
+- Scenarios in which the application interacts with external systems.
+- The scope of your system.

 ### ***Stake holders*** :
 1) **Actors**:
     - users, organizations.